 Participants are recruited in partnerships with women's organisations, refugee organisations, and other community groups.
 Staff at these organisations identify suitable candidates and support the women to apply to the programme.

 The programme focuses on women living in, or at risk of poverty who are frequently in one or more of the following groups:

 - Women who have been unemployed for a long time

 - Women with few or no formal qualifications

 - Women with poor mental health

-Participants receive a six month placement in an Oxfam shop, of at least two shifts a week.
-The women receive in-shop training in skills including visual merchandising and stock management.
-Participants also work with a professional mentor to gain confidence and plan their personal and professional development, and take part in skills workshops such as career development and event planning.
+The women undertake a six month placement in an Oxfam shop, of at least two shifts a week.
+Alongside this, they receive in-shop training in skills including visual merchandising and stock management.
+Participants also work with a professional coach to gain confidence and plan their personal and professional development, and take part in skills workshops such as career development and communication and empowerment.

-Pathways are developed with participants during the programme to plan for their future.
+During the programme, a plan is developed with each participant to plan for their future.
 This might include going into work through partnerships with local and national employers, opportunities for further volunteering and wider involvement in Oxfam's work, including through events, policy or campaigning.
 Participants can also volunteer to support other women that join Future Skills at later dates.

 The project was piloted in Greater Manchester in 2016-2017, and demonstrated that the approach is effective and produces strong outcomes for the women.
 Almost all women on the first pilot reported a marked increase in personal confidence, and three quarters of the women went from the project into either employment, education, enterprise or further volunteering.